 - Color of gums: Pink, red, grey, blue or white?

 - When the cat began to exhibit symptoms

 - What occurred before the cat exhibited symptoms

 You can start observing the cat and collecting information, but given that diagnosing is complex, it is better to bring your pet to the vet.
 The doctor will ask for a medical history as well as the daily lifestyle of the cat which you have already noted.

 The systemic exam that the vet will perform may include tests that may not even seem related to breathing, such as blood or urine analysis and biochemical profiles.
 These tests will show if the cat’s organs are functioning normally.
 The vet will also listen to the chest using a stethoscope for evidence of heart murmurs or fluid in the lungs.

 After narrowing down the potential causes, your veterinarian may request imaging of your cat’s chest area via x-ray or ultrasound.
 The images will show if the heart is enlarged or if the lungs appear normal.
 This will also show if there is fluid build-up, foreign objects, potential tumors or masses that may cause the breathing disorder.

 An electrocardiogram for the heart will determine if it is properly functioning.
 An endoscope may be used to inspect the air passages.
 If there is evidence of fluid in the chest, it will be drawn off using a needle.

 When Your Kitty Is Back Home

 The underlying cause for cat’s heavy panting can come from many sources and can be incredibly complex.
-The cat may just be feeling the effects of heat stroke and may only require water to combat the hot weather, but there are many cases that the underlying cause is life threatening and can shorten the lifespan of the cat even when cured.
+The cat could just be feeling the effects of heat stroke and may only require water to combat hot weather, but there are many cases that the underlying cause is life threatening and can shorten the lifespan of the cat even when cured.